 What, with all the cool camera strap tutorials out there like this one or this one, heck, even this one that I posted, it can't help but feel inferior.
 Well, here's a way to keep up with the cool bloggers and their dressed up SLR strap covers.
-You'll need:

-wristlet tutorial This is the first sewing tutorial I’ve ever written.
+You'll need: Wristlet tutorial.
+This is the first sewing tutorial I’ve ever written.

 I almost gave up several times!
 About the author: Joy is a work at home database programming Mom (with a capital M of course), of a 6 year old daughter.
 She hadn’t sewn for over 20 years and doesn’t know how she did without it – she blogs at 100 spools of thread Supplies: Outside Fabric good quality cotton fabric: 1 piece 9″x12″, 1 piece 9″x18″, 1 piece 7″x8 1/2″, 1 piece 2″x14″, 1 piece 3/4″x5″ Lining (cotton broadcloth) – 1 piece 9″x12″ Interfacing (Fusible Fleece) 1 piece 9″x12″ and 1 piece 7″x4 1/4″ 1 Button (here used 9/16″ mother of pearl with a metal shank)

 This little reusable bag will be perfect to fill with those little things and throw in the kids’ backpacks that I made a few weeks ago.
 (It would also be a great little cosmetic bag.)
 The finished size of this bag is approximately 9″ X 5 1/2″, not including the handle.
-Mini Zippered Bag Tutorial
+Edna the Owl Bag.
 Howdee pards!!!!!

-I want you guys to get out your super secret craft glasses! (the ones that let you see craft potential in nearly everything!!!!)...and take a look at this bag...
+I want you guys to get out your super secret craft glasses! (the ones that let you see craft potential in nearly everything!!!!)...
+And take a look at this bag...
 What do you see????
-Edna the Owl Bag
+Embroidery Week: Wristlet.
+We debuted this fun wristlet project just last week on Sew4Home, and knew it would look cuter still with a dash of embroidery.

 For this, you need: .
 A tiny, tidy tote that hangs from your wrist.
 It's just 5" x 7", but holds all the necessities with room to spare.
 Zip up your spending cash, a couple o' credit cards, maybe a bit of makeup and a comb.